-11.1.4 The results show that for a variety of robot lengths, weights and locomotion types, the test method produced repeatable results for a range of apparatus settings.
-The relative coarseness of the apparatus increments produced clear delineations between successful and unsuccessful attempts.
-As such, these testing results demonstrate that the test method is suitable for evaluating the obstacle-negotiation capability.

-11.1.5 As specified in Section 1, it is recommended that users of this test method consider the scope of the test as it applies to their own projects.
+- 11.1.4 The results show that for a variety of robot lengths, weights and locomotion types, the test method produced repeatable results and differentiated the maneuvering capabilities of the variety of robots that were tested.
+As such, these testing results demonstrate that the test method is suitable for evaluating the sustained maneuvering speeds. - 11.1.5 As specified in Section 1, it is recommended that users of this test method consider the scope of the test as it applies to their own projects.
 Performance in this test method alone shall not be considered as the collective indication of the performance of the robot's mobility subsystem nor of the entire robotic system.
 Testing across the entire suite of applicable test methods is essential to determine the capabilities of the robot in general.